-Socket outlets are to be conveniently positioned in close proximity to the TV aerial and telephone outlets, thus allowing for electrical equipment including TVs and DVD players.
+Socket outlets are to be conveniently positioned in close proximity to the TV aerial and telephone outlets allowing for the electrical equipment such as TVs and DVD players.
 Rooms should be provided with the following 13a outlets:

-- Kitchen/Utility 8 outlets
+- Kitchen / utility 8 outlets;

-- Dining Room 4 outlets
+- Dining room 4 outlets;

-- Living or Family room 8 outlets
+- Living or family room 8 outlets;

-- Bedroom (main) 6 outlets
+- Bedroom (main) 6 outlets;

-- Bedroom (other) 4 outlets
+- Bedroom (other) 4 outlets;

-- Landing 2 outlets
+- Landing 2 outlets;

-- Hall 2 outlets
+- Hall 2 outlets.